One Bumpy Ride

 They say that writing is therapeutic, and it certainly is in this situation.
 Don’t ever say that I didn’t risk my life to bring you the best of what’s happening in the casual industry.

-In this May issue, we bring you— Water.
-Which makes me wonder what I should do in the case of an emergency water landing.
+Which brings me to the May issue, with the latest installment in our Elements series—Water.
+Now I’m wondering what I should do in the case of an emergency water landing.
 This plane couldn’t have those bouncy floating slides that inflate out the emergency exits, could it?